sarahkwak/foodtrucksf/README.md

 ![Alt FoodTruckSF Screenshot](https://github.com/sarahkwak/foodtrucksf/blob/master/app/assets/images/foodtrucksf.png)

 ## Future Wishlist
-* Each list has link to 'yelp' so user can review their ratings
+* Each list has a link to 'yelp' so user can review the ratings
-* the list will only show the narrowed result once the user put address
+* The list will only show the narrowed result once the user put an address
-* re-size the map so it doesn't break the flow of the page.
+* Re-size the map so it doesn't break the flow of the page
-* The InfoWindow on the map has a link to yelp so user can click within the map
+* The InfoWindow on the map has a link to 'yelp' so user can click within the map and get the information about the truck
-* User can login with yelp and leave a review of the food truck
+* User can login with 'yelp' and leave a review and post photos
 * User can save favorite truck lists
-* User receive the alert when the favorite food truck tweeted
+* User receives the alert when the favorite food truck tweeted

 #### The app is deployed at [The FoodTruck SF](https://thefoodtrucksf.herokuapp.com).